 Sir Samuel Leonard Tilley died of blood poisoning in 1896 after accidentally cutting his foot at his summer home in Rothesay.

-The University of New Brunswick named Tilley Hall after Sir Leonard.
-The cornerstone laying took place May 16, 1967 by Mrs. H.P.
-MacKeen, granddaughter of Sir Samuel Leonard Tilley.
-The building officially opened in May 1967.
-A five-storey addition began construction in November 1969, providing space for the departments of Mathematics, and the romance languages.
+The University of New Brunswick paid tribute to Sir Leonard by naming Tilley Hall in his honour.
+The ceremony to lay the cornerstone was held on May 16, 1967, led by Mrs. H.P.
+MacKeen, the granddaughter of Sir Samuel Leonard Tilley.
+The building was officially inaugurated in May 1967.
+Construction of a five-story extension began in November 1969, creating additional space for the Mathematics department as well as the Romance Languages department.